Iran-backed Shiite parties and Iraq militias pledge support to Hamas

 The leader of the Asaib Ahl Al Haq militia, Qais Al Khazali, praised Hamas militants as “heroes”, adding that “we will continue monitoring the events, ready and not mere bystanders”.

-Kataib Hezbollah group said the operation “has boosted the morals changed the military equation in a way that needs unity in confronting the enemy”.
+Kataib Hezbollah group said the operation had “changed the military equation in a way that needs unity in confronting the enemy”.

 The group is accused of kidnapping an Israeli-Russian researcher who has been missing for more than six months.
 Elizabeth Tsurkov, a PhD student at Princeton University in the US, was conducting research in Baghdad when she was kidnapped.
 She was last seen leaving a coffee shop in the Iraqi capital in March.